helciodev/nytClone/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Mint.com's signup clone page
+# New York Times clone page

 > This project is made as part of Microverse HTML/CSS curriculum